 Civic engagement includes becoming informed about political, social, and civic issues, as well as exchanging views about those issues inside and outside school.
 We argue that these forms of civic engagement are more accessible to young people than participation in groups and activities.
 That focus on seeking and communicating information about social and political issues extends to a specific consideration of students' engagement with civic issues through digital media.
 In ICCS 2016, we found that two thirds of Grade 8 students watched television to be informed about national and international news on a weekly basis (Schulz et al., 2018).
-One-quarter read a newspaper (either print or online) to inform themself about national and international news and nearly four-fifths used the internet to find information about political or social issues, as well as what is happening in other countries, outside school with parents and friends (Wanders et al., 2021).
+One-quarter read a newspaper (either print or online) to inform themself about national and international news and nearly four-fifths used the internet to find information about political or social issues (Schulz et al., 2018).
+Civic engagement by young people also includes discussing political and social issues, as well as what is happening in other countries, outside school with parents and friends (Wanders et al., 2021).
 Other studies have argued that there have been changes in the way young people consume news and that social media are increasingly a source of news for teenagers (Flamingo, 2021; Newman et al., 2022; Notley et al., 2020).